g-despot/social-network-analyzer/README.md

-# Graph Embedding Evaluator **(DRAFT VERSION)**
+# Social Netowrk Analyzer

-This app implements custom **Node2Vec** and **DeepWalk** algorithms which are evaluated on a link prediction problem.
+This app implements custom **Node2Vec** and **DeepWalk** algorithms which are evaluated using link prediction and node classification tasks.
-After the embeddings are generated, a classifier is used for link prediction between two nodes.
-Model selection is used to choose the best binary operator for combining pairs of node embeddings.

-An overview of the evaluator steps:
-1. Generate and save node embeddings for each node in the provided graph.
-2. Train the chosen classifier and find the best parameters.
-3. Evaluate the classifier on test data and save the results.

 ## Prerequisites